dlt-science/science-notes/blogs/HED/hed.md

 Hedera Transaction Recording Process & Its Key Benefits.
 ```

-Since Hedera launched in August 2018, it offers unique transactional capabilities through its native HBAR cryptocurrency, used both for network security and as fuel for network services.
+Since Hedera launched in August 2018, it has offered unique transactional capabilities through its native HBAR cryptocurrency, used both for network security and as fuel for network services.
 As a proof-of-stake network, HBARs help safeguard the network by representing voting power; thus, wider distribution of HBARs prevents potential attacks by making it prohibitively expensive for a malicious entity to control one-third of the coins.
-In addition, HBARs serve as fuel for network services, compensating nodes for providing computing resources, and ensuring low, stable transaction fees.
+In addition, HBARs serve as fuel for network services, compensating nodes for computing resources and ensuring low stable transaction fees.
 For example, a cryptocurrency transfer currently costs \$0.0001 (paid in HBARs) {cite}`consensus2019`.

 ## Hedera Cryptocurrency Service